 19.2.7 The practice provides resources on preventative healthcare.
 Reducing the demand for healthcare through prevention will reduce the greenhouse gas emissions associated with healthcare.
-Examples could include: providing a page on the website with resources on preventative healthcare; offering puppy clinics, obesity clinics, diabetes clinics, vaccinations, de-worming programmes.
-19.2.8 The practice undertakes a waste survey at least annually and can demonstrate that the results Hazardous I and domestic waste streams are more costly and carbon intensive than recycling streams.
-Evidence a survey was undertaken, and action taken are analysed and, where appropriate, action has been taken as a result.
-Carrying out a waste survey helps practices analyse their waste action taken boon taken as a rosak. streams and ensures correct waste segregation.
+Examples could include: providing a page on the website with resources on preventative healthcare; offering, diabetes clinics, vaccinations, de-worming programmes, routine dental check-ups for horses, horse health plans and herd health plans where members of the vet led team advise on preventative measures.
+19.2.8 The practice undertakes a waste survey at least annually and can demonstrate that the results are analysed and, where appropriate, action has been taken as a result.
+Clinical and domestic waste streams are more costly and carbon intensive than recycling streams.
+Carrying out a waste survey helps practices analyse their waste streams and ensures correct waste segregation.
 It also enables practices to identify items that are being thrown away frequently and highlights opportunities for reducing this item or swapping this item for reusables.
-How to conduct a waste survey (example): Review your practices waste facilities - do you have enough recycling bins?
+How to conduct a waste survey (example): 1.
+Review your practices waste facilities - do you have enough recycling bins?
 Are bins labelled with what can/can't be disposed of.
-Domestic and recycling waste streams: wear appropriate PPE and have a look through the bins.
+2. Domestic and recycling waste streams: wear appropriate PPE and have a look through the bins.
 Record the type of waste within them and identify the types of waste you have most and least of.
 Is there waste in the domestic bins that could be recycled?
 What is the most commonly disposed item?
 3. For hazardous waste streams, talk to team members to understand what they are disposing of and ensure they are not putting anything into hazardous waste streams that could go into domestic or recycling bins.
 Use your results to take action on improving waste segregation and/or reducing waste.
+Evidence a survey was undertaken, and action taken